Read time 10 mins

 Simply enter your email address and we’ll send your guide directly to your mailbox.

 Simply enter your details below and we’ll contact you to arrange your free 30 minute consultation.

 As well as talking through the concept, we will offer context around the importance of this topic and the processes and technology we can put in place to achieve Zero Trust.

 If you’ve worked in the IT industry long enough, you’ll no doubt have seen various models and methodologies covering a wide range of technology sets.

-Zero Trust is, at its core, an IT security framework that covers the following key concepts:
+Zero Trust is at the core of an IT security framework that covers the following key concepts:

-The term Zero Trust was coined in 2010 by Forrester Research Inc. Soon afterwards, Google suffered a breach which resulted in the loss of intellectual property (IP).
+The term Zero Trust was coined in 2010 by Forrester Research Inc. Prior to this, in 2009, Google suffered a breach which resulted in the loss of intellectual property (IP).
 Google understood that the traditional enterprise security model was problematic and developed its own Zero Trust model – BeyondCorp.